Are there any dangerous animals in the Dominican Republic in 2023?

 Whales in Samana – Top Excursion 2023from $149 Read more

 Are there sea urchins in the Dominican Republic?

 The Dominican Republic’s warm waters provide a particularly pleasant habitat for sea urchins.
 You can randomly come across them while snorkeling or diving around the coral reefs or on virgin beaches.
-The sea urchins’ body is covered with a forest of needles.
-It looks very beautiful, but this is an effective weapon for self-defense.
-Stepping on a sea urchin can be pretty painful as well as lead to negative consequences.
+The sea urchin’s body is covered with a forest of needles.
+It looks lovely, but this is an effective weapon for self-defense.
+Stepping on a sea urchin can be painful and have negative consequences.